-By their very nature, smart retail results in an optimized, decentralized, and transparent sales process for both the retailer itself and the greater supply chain.
+By its very nature, smart retail results in an optimized, decentralized, and transparent sales process for both the retailer itself and the greater supply chain.
 However, many companies focus on tangible benefits, beyond the broad features.
 To that end, the benefits of smart retail include increased efficiency, quality, and output sustainability.

 Self-adaptation and its effect on efficiency is smart retail’s greatest strength.
 When fully operational, efficient smart retail will have constant access to an ever-changing stream of data.
 Therein, smart retail will analyze and self-correct in order to make the sales and adaptation process, as well as its output, as efficient as possible.

 Considering smart retail’s ability to detect and resolve potential issues before they have a chance to become properly troublesome, its end-result never has a chance to suffer.
 Therefore, the quality of any given smart retailer’s output will trend higher than any of those produced by non-smart means, which sometimes produce inadequate results.

 Within traditional retail and sales spaces, disruptions have been known to happen on occasion, whether it be due to labor, environmental, and accidental factors.
 The adaptability and self-correction processes that come with smart retail eliminates the possibility of human error.
 Its automation, therefore, can result in increased safety and ensured output sustainability.